hudsonfranca/E-Comerce-API-REST-/README.md

-# Example of a REST API for an E-Comerce
+# A Rest Api for an E-Commerce made in Node.js

-This project was created with the purpose of studying node.js with a relational database.

-## Getting Started
+This Rest Api was built in Node.js and uses PostgreSQL as its database.

 ### Prerequisites